lukeed/astray/readme.md

 ***Walking***

-All candidates traverse the preparsed AST (ESTree format) of `d3.min.js`.
-Each candidate must count the `Identifier` nodes seen as a validation step.
+All candidates traverse the preparsed AST (ESTree format) of `d3.min.js`.<br>Each candidate must count the `Identifier` nodes seen as a validation step.

 ```
 Validation: